top of page

 Prince Ahmed is locked away in a tower by his father, the king, who fears the dire predictions of astrologers.
 The prince lives in isolation in the Alhambra palace in Granada.

 Devoted to his studies under the tutelage of a strict teacher, he must under no circumstances hear of love.
 He learns the language of birds, which reveal to him the existence of a beautiful and mysterious Spanish princess.
-Crossing the barriers between the Hispanic and Muslim worlds in the name of love, nothing and no one can prevent him from being with the love of his life, not the birds of ill omen, nor the enchanted horse, nor the armed knights.
+Crossing the barriers between the Hispanic and Muslim worlds in the name of love, nothing and no one can prevent him from being with the love of his life.
 Love, tolerance, and respect for differences will triumph over all obstacles.

-Casilda and the musicians of the Lancy-Geneva Orchestra, conducted by Roberto Sawicki, will transport you to the magical kingdom of Al-Andalus on the Iberian Peninsula to the joyful rhythm of the fandango and the jota.
+Casilda and the OLG musicians, conducted by Roberto Sawicki, will transport you to the magical kingdom of Al-Andalus on the Iberian Peninsula to the joyful rhythm of the fandango and the jota.

 008 FdL 15.10.2016.JPG